#4289 closed defect (fixed)

 I could confirm this for openjdk.
 The cause seems to be the same openjdk bug as in #3313.
 A fix for this would be to clip each segment before it gets painted.

 However I'm not sure if this would have any performance impact.
 Maybe we can do a workaround for openjdk users only.
-(One can check System.getProperty("java.vm.name") for this.)
+(One can check System.getProperty("java.vm.name")

-- Keywords painting java clipping added
+Keywords: | painting java clipping added |

 Probably related to #4040 (there GPX).
 It seems the draw functions go berserk when to much stuff is drawn outside the visible area.
 Could you a add screenshots and probably provide a reproducable description including data file.